mkandes/galyleo/README.md

 After you specify the compute resources required for your Jupyter notebook session using the *Scheduler options* outlined above, the next most important set of command-line options for the `launch` command are those that help you define the software environment.
-These are listed in the *Software environment options* section above and their usage is discussed in detail in the next few subsections below.
+Listed in the *Software environment options* section above, these command-line options are discussed in detail in the next few subsections below.
 Please note, however, no matter how you define the software environment for your Jupyter notebook session, **`galyleo` always assumes that `jupyter` has been pre-installed within that software environment**.
 If  `jupyter` has not been installed, then the `launch` command will fail and throw a runtime error.

 <div id='envmodules'/>